pink-gorilla/ui-markdown/README.md

 ## Use with [goldly](https://github.com/pink-gorilla/goldly)

-This library provides the pinkie ui renderer [:p/codemirror id atom path]
+This library provides the pinkie ui renderer [:p/markdown]
+  [:p/prosemirror]
+  and the css class .prose

 You can add either just the ui renderer [ui.markdown.goldly.core], or can also add the snippets [ui.markdown.goldly.snippets].